Running time TBC min | Interval

 Directed by The Everyman’s new Artistic Director Des Kennedy in his inaugural season, and with an internationally renowned creative team including Tony nominee Mel Mercier (Sound and Composition), Niall McKeever (Set), Catherine Fay (Costume), Sinead McKenna (Lighting), Emily Terndrup (Movement) and Daniele Lydon (Voice and Dialect).

-For the first time ever, the role of O’Neill will be played by 2 actors, who will play Hugh at different points in his life.
-Aaron McCusker (Shameless, Bohemian Rhapsody, The Ferryman) and Cork acting legend Denis Conway (Alexander, The Gigli Concert, The Wind That Shakes the Barley) – who returns to the role having famously performed it in 2007 – will share the role of the great O’Neill.
-They will be joined by Liadán Dunlea (Small Things Like These), Martha Dunlea (Lucy’s Passion, Abbey Theatre), Peter Gowen (Dancing at Lughnasa), Aron Hegarty (Then You Run for Sky Max), Chris McHallem (Normal People), Stephen O’Leary (The Summer I Robbed a Bank) and Ray Scannell (The Bluffer’s Guide to Suburbia).
+For the first time ever, the role of O’Neill was played by 2 actors, who played Hugh at different points in his life.
+Aaron McCusker (Shameless, Bohemian Rhapsody, The Ferryman) and Cork acting legend Denis Conway (Alexander, The Gigli Concert, The Wind That Shakes the Barley) – who returned to the role having famously performed it in 2007 – shared the role of the great O’Neill.
+They were joined by Liadán Dunlea (Small Things Like These), Martha Dunlea (Lucy’s Passion, Abbey Theatre), Peter Gowen (Dancing at Lughnasa), Aron Hegarty (Then You Run for Sky Max), Chris McHallem (Normal People), Stephen O’Leary (The Summer I Robbed a Bank) and Ray Scannell (The Bluffer’s Guide to Suburbia).

 Aaron McCusker as Hugh O’Neill, Ireland